eda-ricercatore/admin-notes/skill-set/semi-technical-roles/ui-ux-design-n-research.md

++ Experience and appetite to engage with the tools needed to get the job done, including Sketch, Zeplin, Abstract, Framer, Flinto, JIRA and Confluence.
+	- Sketch: vector graphics editor
+	- Zeplin: for product development, and product design
+	- Abstract: version control for Sketch
+	- Framer: design, build and publish websites without coding
+	- Flinto: for software product design
 + UX measurement/quality through analytics/Real-User Metrics (RUM)
 + Experience using vector editors like Figma or Sketch and prototyping tools like Principle or Framer
 + You are an expert in AfterEffects, Cinema 4D, Sketch, Principle